Home » Lead generation » Lead Generation Vs Brand Awareness: Where Should You Focus Your Efforts?

 Brand awareness and lead generation are not complete opposites but let’s see how they impact website traffic and customer mindshare.

-A brand awareness strategy is all about building trust with your audience.
+A brand awareness strategy is all about getting people to recognize your brand and building trust with your audience.

 It has some overlap with a general marketing campaign but it is distinct in its goals as it doesn’t have a specific goal like selling the company’s software or gathering contact information.